deadbok/project_network/recovery/README.md

 sudo service ssh start
 ```

-## 5.1 Cloning the git repository to USRLAN-CLIENT
+## 5.1 Cloning the git repository to CLIENT-USRLAN

-First start “terminal“ and install git to USRLAN-CLIENT as shown in
+First start “terminal“ and install git to CLIENT-USRLAN as shown in
 [Illustration 8](#illustration8).

 ```bash